icarus747/unMineable/README.md

 <img title="splunk dashboard" src="https://i.imgur.com/muUhK86.png">

 # unMineable
-Splunk application for importing unMineable's API data
+Splunk application for importing unMineable's API data and monitoring the progress of your mining.

+## Requirements

+You will need:
+* Splunk installed and running.
+* Be mining DOGE with unMineable's pools.
+  * This assumes you have a DOGE wallet.
+* basic knowledge of Splunk and how to install custom apps.

 ## Install
 * Copy the files from this to $SPLUNK_HOME/etc/apps/unMineable.
 * Copy the inputs.conf file in the default folder to $SPLUNK_HOME/etc/apps/unMineable/local.